oxinabox/oxinabox.github.io/publications/White2016SOWE2Sent/index.md

 It is made available under the [CRAPL](http://matt.might.net/articles/crapl/);
 use of the code for academic pursuits should of course cite the paper.
 It also includes all the raw results, which the paper summarises.
-It is implemented in the (Julia programming language)[http://julialang.org/].
+It is implemented in the [Julia programming language](http://julialang.org/).
  - [Raw Results and Code](./code_and_raw_results.zip)